SayHelloGmbH/Advanced-WPPerformance/README.txt

 === Advanced WPPerformance ===
 Contributors: nico_martin
 Donate link: https://www.paypal.me/NicoMartin
-Tags: Performance, Pagespeed, scriptloading, autoptimize Requires at least: 4.7
+Tags: Performance, Pagespeed, scriptloading, autoptimize, http2, server push, SPDY Requires at least: 4.7
 Tested up to: 4.9
-Stable tag: 1.0.2
+Stable tag: 1.1.0
+Requires PHP: 4.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

 This plugin adds several performance improvements to your WordPress site.
+In contrst to other performance Plugins, this one sets focus on HTTP\2 Standards (like Server Push and SPDY).
 = Moves all scripts to footer =

 It moves all scripts to the footer and adds a `defer` attribute.
 This makes sure the scripts won't block the page render process but will still be executed in the right order.